TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `withCredentials( withCredentials )`

-Returns the current value of withCredentials or the APGateway instance for quick chaining
+Returns the current value of withCredentials or the Gateway instance for quick chaining

 Enabling `withCredentials` will cause any cookies to be included in the request